-Since Satchari RF is located along the Indian border, BDR are also involved in patrolling and guarding the forest and forest resources.
+Since SWR is located along the Indian border, BDR are also involved in patrolling and guarding the forest and forest resources.
 In most cases, BDR plays positive role towards forest protection.
 Sometimes, BDR help the local administration in sudden raiding the local markets and bazaars searching for illegal timber.
 For example, on 12 July 2004, BDR raided one sawmills and ceased a considerable quantity of illegally felled teak timber that was brought to sawmill for sawing.
 Sometimes, BDR participate in joint patrolling and in setting mobile courts along with local administration.

-4.4 Dependency of the Stakeholders on the Forest Resources
+4.4.
+Dependency of the Stakeholders on the Forest Resources

-Traditionally, the local people are used to collect various resources from the Satchari RF and other adjacent state forests.
+Traditionally, the local people are used to collect various resources from the SWR and other adjacent state forests.
 The entire ranges of the stakeholders could be broadly categorized into four groups.

 Local sawmills and furniture shops depend to some extent on the legal and illegal timber from the nearby forests.
-However, their livelihood is not dependent on the supply of timber from the Satchari RF.
-Similarly, the moholders, who are involved with clear felling, are not also dependent on the timber from Satchari RF.
-However, the local people who are employed by the moholders and involved with illegal felling are entirely or partially dependent on the forest extraction activity for supporting their livelihood.
+However, their livelihood is not dependent on the supply of timber from the SWR.
+Similarly, the moholders, who was involved with clear felling, are not also dependent on the timber from SWR.
+However, the local people who was employed by the moholders and involved with illicit felling are entirely or partially dependent on the forest extraction activity for supporting their livelihood.

-Forest villagers are entirely dependent for fuelwood and building materials for meeting HH needs on the forest.
+Forest villagers are entirely dependent for fuel wood and building materials for meeting HH needs on the forest.
 It seems that there is no alternate source for its supplies.
 They also collect vegetables, fruits and hunt some wildlife.
 But they are not dependent on these resources for their livelihood.
 The forest villagers are mainly dependent on the lemon cultivation in the forest areas for their livelihood support.

-Table 14.
-Resource Wise Dependence of Different Resource Users
+Table 15 Resource Wise Dependence of Different Resource Users

-Sl Name of Users Causes Extent Dependency Risk 0.1 Resources 3.5.1.1.1.11.11 of localities 01 Timber Moholder, illegal timber feller, Saw mill owner, Furniture Shops, Timber trader , household use, building materials High 10% High 02 Fuel wood Local people, a few outside users (restaurant, brickfield) Mainly commercial use (selling for livelihood) and HHs consumption (small amount) Medium 10% Moderate risks 03 Bamboo Local people, outside users (as building materials) As poles, fencing, basket and others, fuel Medium 30% Moderate risks 04 Cane Local users Basket binder Less 5% Less 05 Medicinal Plants Local people, a few Kabiraj As medicine Less 2% Less 06 Honey Forest villager, Local People Food, medicine very less 1% Less 07 Herbs Local People As vegetables Very less 2% Less 08 Bird Forest villager, Local People For meat (wild fowl, Ghughu) Very less .5% High 09 Wild Boar Forest villager (indigenous people) Meat as food Very less .5% Medium 10 Sun grass Local people Cattle feeding, house roofing Less 3% 11 Fruit Local People Food Very Less 2% Less 12 Vegetables Local People Food Less 5% Less 13 Grass Local People For Cattle feeding Less 10% Less added income.
+Sl Name of Resources Users Causes Extent Dependency of localities Risk 01 Timber Moholder, illicit feller, Saw mill owner, Furniture Shops, Timber trader household use, building materials High 10% High 02 Fuel wood Local people, a few outside users (restaurant, brickfield) Mainly commercial use (selling for livelihood) and HHs consumption (small amount) Medium 10% Moderate risks 03 Bamboo Local people, outside users (as building materials) As poles, fencing, basket and others, fuel Medium 30% Moderate risks 04 Cane Local users Basket binder Less 5% Less 05 Medicinal Plants Local people, a few Kabiraj As medicine Less 2% Less 06 Honey Forest villager, Local People Food, medicine very less 1% Less 07 Herbs Local People As vegetables Very less 2% Less 08 Bird Forest villager, Local For meat (wild fowl, Very less .5% High

+People Ghughu)

+09 Wild Boar Forest villager Meat as food Very less .5% Medium

+(indigenous people)

+10 Sun grass Local people Cattle feeding, house Less 3%

+roofing

+11 Fruit Local People Food Very 2% Less

+Less

+12 Vegetables Local People Food Less 5% Less

+13 Grass Local People For Cattle feeding Less 10% Less

+14 Taragota Local People As a medicine & spices Less 2% Less

+15 Oil palm Local & out sider Nursery material Less 2% Less

+Seed

+A large number of HHs of the identified villages depend on the extraction of fuel wood and building materials from the forest.
+It is the poor who collect these resources, mainly for their HHs consumption and also for selling.
+The poor people from the neighboring tea estates collect fuel wood and other NTFPs from the forest.
+Some HHs sells these for added income.
 Some of them involved with illegal felling of timber and thus are dependent on their forest extraction activity.

-A large number of HHs of the identified villages depends on the extraction of fuelwood and building materials from the forest.
-It is the poor who collect these resources, mainly for their HHs consumption and also for selling.
-The poor people from the neighboring tea estates collect fuelwood and other NTFPs from the forest.
-Some HHs sells these for